bolner/Finite-Group-Explorer/README.md

 Heuristic search algorithms for [abelian](https://en.wikipedia.org/wiki/Abelian_group) and [non-abelian](https://en.wikipedia.org/wiki/Non-abelian_group) [small groups](https://en.wikipedia.org/wiki/List_of_small_groups).

 My main motivation was the lack of similar heuristic programs on the internet.
 I was curious which are the biggest groups that can be found this way, and how soon would one reach a combinatorial explosion on current CPUs.
-(This limit seems to be around order 20-22.)
+(This limit seems to be around order 10 for random search.)

-The plan is to develop it to a simple tool that helps to find concrete examples of groups mentioned in text books and to be able to generate its representation in many different formats.
+The plan is to develop this application to a simple tool that helps to find concrete examples of groups mentioned in text books and to be able to generate their representations in many different formats.

 # Modules